 Benefits Provided.
 The plan provides benefits to eligible retirees (teachers and administrators).
 Benefits are provided through the District based on varying employees classifications and years of service of the retiree.
 For retirees under the 2011 incentive, the District, for the first five years, contributes \$800 per month less PSERS premium assistance amount for medical and prescription drug, retiree pays the remainder.
 After the first five years, the District contributes \$229 per month less PSERS premium assistance amount for medical and prescription drug, retiree pays the remainder.
 For the first five years, the subsidy can be applied towards the spouses medical and prescription drug coverage if the retiree is under 65, otherwise, spouse coverage is available if retiree pays 100% of the cost.
-For retirees with 25 years of PSERS service, and at least 15 with the District, the District contributes \$229 per month less PSERS premium assistance amount for medical and prescription drug, retiree pays remainder.
+For all others retired before July 1, 2018 (25 years of PSERS service, at least 15 with the District), the District contributes \$229 per month, less PSERS premium assistance for medical and prescription drug, retiree pays remainder.
 If the member does not qualify for the subsidized benefit, the member may continue coverage by paying the full premium.
+Spouse coverage available if retiree pays 100% of the cost.
+For members who retire on or after July 1, 2018 (25 year of PSERS service, at least 15 with the District), for five years, the District will contribute \$500 per month, less PSERS premium assistance amount for medical and prescription drug, retiree pays remainder.
+Afterwards, the District contributes \$229 per month less PSERS premium assistance amount for medical and prescription drug, retiree pays remainder.